 29 Apr Finding Your Work-Life Balance

-Having a great work-life balance is essential when you have a career in teaching or education.
-It can become increasingly difficult to switch off from work and enjoy your well-earned downtime, especially when you have so many responsibilities and tight deadlines to meet.
+It can become increasingly difficult to switch off from work and enjoy your downtime, especially when you have so many responsibilities and tight deadlines to meet.

-The factors which led teachers to feel out of their depth with their workload are as followed:
+Factors which led teachers to feel out of their depth with their workload:

 - Administration – this mainly consisted of emails from senior teams which needed fast responses.
 This area also consisted of emails and communication between parents and students as well as the heavy loads of paperwork which needed to be completed for SEN students.

 - Behaviour Monitoring – safeguarding events and monitoring disciplinary issues which need addressing immediately.

 - Changes to specifications – the recent change between grading structures is a common workload driver amongst teachers (the old A*-C structure is gone and is now graded in numeric form).

 - Data tracking – having to take time to track and recognise each individual pupil’s progress in each subject is just one reason for the exceptionally high workload.

 - Marketing and assessments – ‘The need to show differentiation – e.g. using different colour paper and pens – was regarded as time-consuming’.

 - Planning and meetings – having to plan for lessons and activities as well as make time for meetings all must fall outside of school hours- hence the extra workload this causes.